30 Days Without an Accident: Plot

-Several months have passed, in which the remaining citizens of Woodbury have joined the survivor group at the prison.
+Several months have passed, in which the remaining citizens of the nearby overrun town of Woodbury have joined the survivor group at the prison.
 Rick Grimes, having renounced leadership of the group, has taken to farming to set an example to his son Carl Grimes.
 While he is walking outside in his garden, he notices several walkers have accumulated outside the prison.
 Carl approaches him and notices that one of the pigs his father takes care of, "Violet", appears ill.
 Rick tells Carl to stop naming the pigs since they are food, and admits he does not know why the pig is ill.

 Daryl Dixon has increased in popularity among the residents for his role as the group's hunter; Carl's friend, Patrick (Vincent Martella) thanks Daryl for supplying the meat through his hunting.
 Carol speaks privately with Daryl about the walkers, noting they are not spreading themselves along the fence line as before.
 Elsewhere, Glenn Rhee tells his wife Maggie that she should not accompany him on the supply run scheduled for later that day.
 Carl criticizes a group of the prison's children, Lizzie (Brighton Sharbino) and her sister, Mika (Kyla Kenedy), among them, for naming one of the walkers at the fence.

 While several survivors kill the accumulated walkers at the fence, Tyreese speaks with Karen, and confides his discomfort with killing walkers along the gate, as it means looking into their faces.
 Hershel Greene tells Rick that their council – himself, Glenn, Carol, Daryl, and Tyreese's sister, Sasha – prefers that Rick carry a gun when he goes outside the gates, for protection.
-Rick leaves he encounters Michonne returning to the prison after unsuccessfully hunting for The Governor, and she shares her intention to travel to Macon County to continue her search.
+Rick leaves and encounters Michonne returning to the prison after hunting for an old nemesis known as the Governor, the former leader of Woodbury, and she shares her intention to travel to Macon County to continue her search.
 She volunteers to check the hunting traps for animals, but Rick decides to go himself.
 Carol meanwhile secretly uses a storytime session with the prison's children to teach them about the use of weaponry.
 Patrick, feeling ill, leaves early.